ibm-cloud-docs/cephaas/edit-cluster-quota.md

 # Editing cluster storage quota
 {: #manage-cluster-quota}

-Edit the default storage quota that Fusion as a Service applies when you enable Fusion services for a cluster.
+Edit the default storage quota that IBM Fusion as a service applies when you enable Fusion services for a cluster.
 The Settings page displays storage capacity information and allows administrators to modify the default cluster quota.
 {: shortdesc}

 The default cluster quota is initially set during the onboarding process.
-For information about setting the quota during first-time setup, see [Onboarding to your Fusion as a Service deployment](/docs/cephaas?topic=cephaas-onboarding-fusionaas).
+For information about setting the quota during first-time setup, see [Onboarding to your IBM Fusion as a service deployment](/docs/cephaas?topic=cephaas-onboarding-fusionaas).

 To edit the default cluster quota, you must have administrator permissions.

 ## Opening the Settings page
 {: #open-settings}

-1. Open your Fusion as a Service deployment.
+1. Open your IBM Fusion as a service deployment.
 2. In the left navigation, click **Settings**.

 The Settings page opens, displaying the Storage tile with deployment storage information.